o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

     ```

 {{< caution >}}
 Without a filter the command will run every registered test, and likely result in multiple hours of test execution!
-If you ever want to stop CTest, send an interrupt signal by selecting the terminal and pressing `CTRL+C`.
+If you ever want to stop CTest, send an interrupt signal by selecting the terminal and pressing **Ctrl+C**.
 {{< /caution >}}

 CTest can also run a subset of labeled test suites with the `-L` argument.
 These test suites should be contained in parenthesis (`(..)`) and have their names separated with a `|` character.
 The following examples demonstrate this syntax for running the Main and Smoke suites for a `profile` build on Windows or Linux: